szubaira/Gaussian_Process_Regression/README.md

-# Single Layer Gaussian Process
+# Gaussian Process Regressor

-* Implemented a Gaussian Process Regressor with different kernels to predict electricity demand in Australia
+- Implemented a Gaussian Process Regressor with different kernels to predict electricity demand in Australia